craftermame/ruby-book/README.md

 ## Policy

-On the first term, I will put the program files directlly on the repo root.
+On the first term, I will put the program files directly on the repo root.
 As it gose, I will clarify the directory structure.
 So, don't warry (for me).

 ## Name Conventions